Aibel365/web-action/README.md

 Build with old script I used, built to solve a task there and then, not built for unit testing.
 Only run e2e with own test repo with its own gitops repo its dummy updating.

-I need to consider making some unit tests later
+I need to consider making some unit tests later if I refactor scripts